 Trans-Saharan Trade Routes

-Driving Question: What factors fueled the expansion of Trans-Saharan trade, and how did its growth reshape African societies?
+Driving Question: What factors fueled the expansion of trans-Saharan trade, and how did its growth reshape African societies?

 From 1200 to 1450 CE, an extensive network of trade routes, merchants, and pastoralists connected the communities within and surrounding the Sahara Desert.
 Pastoralists mastered camel riding, allowing them to create trading caravans to transport goods from West Africa to the Mediterranean.
 Salt, gold, and enslaved people were all transported along these routes.
 This trade also further encouraged the spread of technology and Islam through the region.